Sinking of the Spanish trawler Sonia: Background

-Fisheries in Europe became increasingly restricted after the European Economic Community (EEC) imposed limits on fishing in its member state's territorial waters from the mid-1970s.
+Fisheries in Europe became increasingly restricted after the European Economic Community (EEC) imposed limits on fishing in its member states' territorial waters from the mid-1970s.
 Spain, which was not an EEC member at the time, had a larger fishing fleet than any member of the bloc and Spanish fishermen sometimes clashed with EEC nations' fisheries protection vessels.
 The Sonia was a 330-tonne fishing trawler based out of Ondarroa in the Basque Country.
 Other Ondarroan vessels had clashed with French warships in March 1984 while fishing illegally in French territorial waters; nine Spaniards were wounded when a non-explosive cannon shot hit the deck of their vessel.
 Spain made a formal diplomatic protest to France over the incident, stating that the French response was disproportionate to the alleged offence.

 The Ondarroa fishermen afterwards switched to fishing the waters around the British Isles.
 There was increased scrutiny from the British and Irish authorities at this time due to the use of fishing trawlers to smuggle arms and explosives to the Provisional Irish Republican Army (IRA).
 On 29 September 1984 the Irish trawler Marita Ann was intercepted by the Irish Naval Service patrol vessels Aisling and Emer.
 She was boarded after being fired upon and found to be carrying 7 LT of weapons, shipped from IRA sympathisers in Boston, United States.
 The five-man crew, including IRA member Martin Ferris, were arrested.

 Pursuit

 On 19 October 1984 the Sonia was intercepted by the Aisling whilst fishing in Irish territorial waters 10 nmi off the County Wexford coast, south of the Saltee Islands.
-The Irish accused the crew of the Sonia of fishing illegally and state that the trawler was ordered by "all internationally recognised signals" to halt and prepare to be boarded.
+The Irish accused the crew of the Sonia of fishing illegally and stated that the trawler was ordered by "all internationally recognised signals" to halt and prepare to be boarded.
 The Irish naval party was unable to board the Sonia due to rough seas and, they alleged, the intentional manoeuvring of the Spanish vessel.

 The Irish Department of Defence stated that the Sonia attempted to ram the Aisling several times, though this was denied by the trawler's crew.
-A five-hour pursuit ensued during which the Irish vessel's crew fired warning shots from rifles and machine gunsAisling was equipped with two 7.62 mm machine gunsas well as from one or both of the ship's 20 mm Rheinmetall Rh202 autocannon.
+A five-hour pursuit ensued during which the Irish vessel's crew fired warning shots from rifles and machine guns—the Aisling was equipped with two 7.62 mm machine guns—as well as from one or both of the ship's 20 mm Rheinmetall Rh202 autocannons.
 The warning shots were aimed above and in front of the Sonia.
-When these were not heeded shots were fired at the trawler, though aimed away from her crew.
+When these were not heeded, shots were fired at the trawler, though aimed away from her crew.
 The Spanish crew later accused the Irish of opening fire without giving sufficient warning; they also stated that they were scared when the first shots were fired and decided to flee.
 The Irish Department of Defence stated after the event that only around 20 of the 586 rifle and machine-gun rounds fired during the chase hit the Sonia.
 A Spanish crewman on the Sonia claimed that her radio was destroyed by the initial shots and that the bridge was particularly damaged.